heimdallrj/x-in-a-nutshell/python/introduction-to-python.md

 Students new to the language who have experience with other programming languages.

 ## Prerequisites
 This course is specially designed for individuals with prior programming background.
 Also it assumes a working knowledge of Object Oriented Programming concepts.
-If you have no prior programming experience or or not familiar with Object Oriented Programming, you should consider our "Python Programming - Basics for Non-Programmers" course.
+If you have no prior programming experience or or not familiar with Object Oriented Programming, you should consider our "Programming Basics for Non-Programmers with Python" course.
 For details on this alternative slower paced course for non-programmers, go to
-Python Programming - Basics for Non-Programmers
+Programming Basics for Non-Programmers with Python

 ## Course Outline
 ### Fundamentals of  Python – Math, Strings, Conditionals, and Loops